orbis-developers/home_assistant_viaris/README.md

 ## Features

 The EV Charger Integration for Home Assistant offers comprehensive information about your charger configuration, along with the necessary states and measures to effectively monitor the charging process.
 This integration provides valuable insights into various aspects, including active/reactive power/energy measurements, connector states, power configuration, and available analyzers, among others.
-Besides, users have the possibility of starting and stopping the charge in each connector.
+Besides, users have the possibility of starting and stopping the charge and changing the current in each connector

 ## List of entities view